 - Rooms always kept at the same temperature do not require a programmable thermostat

-Turning down the temperature 3 ℃ for eight hours can cut heating costs considerably, by as much as 5%.
+Turning down the temperature 3 ℃ for eight hours can cut heating costs, by as much as 5%.

 Electronic thermostats for fan-coil heaters